Form 8880: Your Retirement Saver’s Credit Guide for American Expats

 If you’re married, each spouse can qualify for up to $1,000 in credits ($2,000 total) based on contributions of up to $2,000 each.
 This works even if only one spouse has earned income.

-Beginning in 2027, by making annual contributions of up to $2,000 to a 401(k)-type plan or an Individual Retirement Account (IRA), an individual can receive as much as an annual $1,000 Saver’s Match contribution from the Treasury.
+Beginning in 2027, the Saver’s Credit will be replaced by the Saver’s Match.
+By making annual contributions of up to $2,000 to a 401(k)-type plan or an Individual Retirement Account (IRA), you can receive as much as an annual $1,000 Saver’s Match contribution from the Treasury.
 Unlike the current credit, this will be a direct government contribution to your retirement account.

-This means 2026 is the last year to claim the current Saver’s Credit structure, making it even more important to take advantage of this benefit while it’s available.
+This means 2026 is the last year to claim the current Saver’s Credit structure for retirement contributions, making it even more important to take advantage of this benefit while it’s available.
+Starting with 2027 tax returns, Form 8880 will only be used to claim the saver’s credit for ABLE account contributions.
+A new separate form will be used to claim the Saver’s Match.

 If you think you might qualify for the Saver’s Credit: